 To remove scuffmarks off my kitchen floor, I rub across it with my tennis shoe’s sole.
 Probably a pink eraser would work too.
 Mopping over it does not work!

 Try the product Once N’ Done (comes in a white plastic bottle with a yellow and blue label).
 Our homebuilder recommended it when we moved in four years ago and it keeps the floors nice and shiny.
 We use it on our linoleum in the kitchen and bathroom and on our ceramic tile floors, too.

 I believe that my husband has had the best luck finding it (and at the best price) at the Home Depot stores.

 Related: 11 Ways To Save at Home Depot

 My grandmother has always sworn by baking soda and hot water.
 I just had new no wax floors installed last December.
 I use the baking soda and water on them and they look great.
 If I get any scuff marks on the flooring, I use an eraser and erase them.
 I got some oily drive sealer on the floor when I had the drive coated a couple of months ago and that came up with some good old Mr. Clean but I had to do it immediately.

 My neighbor uses Dow Scrubbing Bubbles on her kitchen no wax and swears by that.
-She, however, is not living the frugal life, and at more than $4 a can, I won’t pay that to clean the floor.
+She, however, is not living the frugal life, and at the high price of a can, I won’t pay that to clean the floor.
 You can get a less expensive brand of this at the dollar store though if you would prefer to try that.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.